Roboy/RoboyVR/README.md

 MonoDevelop (standard option).

 3) Open the project in Unity
-Download or clone this github repository to your pc on open it in Unity via **Open Project**.
+Download or clone this github repository (master branch) to your system on open it in Unity via **Open Project** (git clone -b master https://github.com/sheveg/roboyVR.git).
 Unity is organized in **Scenes**.
 In order to watch the simulation in Unity which is running on the VM (in gazebo), open the **SimulationScene**.
 ![Scene overview](https://cloud.githubusercontent.com/assets/10234845/21025492/f72657fc-bd88-11e6-912e-877ba72d782e.png "Scene overview")

 ### Part 2.2: SimulationScene ###